bpangburn/swingset/swingset/README.txt

 ***********************
-SSRowSetAdapter
+RowSetAdapter
 ***********************
-Abstract class that provides empty implementations of all the methods for the SSRowSet interface.
+Abstract class that provides empty implementations of all the methods for the RowSet interface.

-This class is provided for convenience so that users wishing to write their own SSRowSet implementations can just extend the abstract class and override the desired methods.
+This class is provided for convenience so that users wishing to write their own RowSet implementations can just extend the abstract class and override the desired methods.

 ***********************
 SSJdbcRowSetImpl
 ***********************
-Implementation of SSRowSet that is basically a serializable wrapper for Sun's JdbcRowSetImpl.
+Implementation of RowSet that is basically a serializable wrapper for Sun's JdbcRowSetImpl.

 SSJdbcRowSetImpl can be extended with custom setXYZ() methods to handle database updates via INSERT/UPDATE queries.
-SSJdbcRowSetImpl can also serve as a template for writing SSRowSet wrappers for other RowSets (e.g., CachedRowSet, WebRowSet, etc.).
+SSJdbcRowSetImpl can also serve as a template for writing RowSet wrappers for other RowSets (e.g., CachedRowSet, WebRowSet, etc.).